-In the WKPELA 2012 benchmark (ICES, 2012), the sensitivity of the annually changing proportions of spawners in age-groups was tested (by several types of averages over time) and even though there are clearly visible annual changes in mostly 2-year-olds, there was only negligible impact to e.g. the estimates of SSB.
-It was concluded then that it was still better to have the latest real information on maturity at age than assume something else.
+In the WKPELA 2012 benchmark (ICES, 2012), the sensitivity of the annually changing proportions of spawners in age-groups was tested (by several types of averages over time1) and even though there are clearly visible annual changes in mostly 2-year-olds,

-&lt;sup>1 Four new combinations of maturity ogives were introduced to XSA (maturity ogive with 3and 5 years running averages for the whole time series, constant maturity ogive for the whole time series as an average of the whole time series and two different averages over the time series
+1 Four new combinations of maturity ogives were introduced to XSA (maturity ogive with 3and 5 years running averages for the whole time series, constant maturity ogive for the whole time series as an average of the whole time series and two different averages over the time series according to periods before and after the alleged regime shift (1973-1988 and 1989-2010)).
+Resulting estimates of SSB were compared to the annually updated maturity ogive in SPALY run, and the differences were found to be negligible with the exception of year 2010 only.